vmware-tanzu/cartographer/rfc/rfc-0000-input-output-correlation.md

     output: "$(spec.sourceRevision)"            #evaluated against resource spec
 ```

-Since the spec of the resource may change independently of the output, when the `outputMatches` makes any assertion
+Since the spec of the resource may change independently of the output, when the `correlationRules` makes any assertion
 against the `spec`, Cartographer must also ensure that the current output is a result of processing the current spec by
 making additional assertions: